ibmresilient/resilient-community-apps/fn_symantec_dlp/doc/README.md

 >Note: When the `sdlp_should_search_res` parameter is set to True, the imported incidents from DLP are filtered twice.
 Once on the resultant list of incidents filtering out those with a non-null `resilient_incident_id` custom attribute.
 The second filtering occurs if `sdlp_should_search_res` is set to True.
 In this case, for each incident, a Resilient search API call is performed to ensure no Resilient platform incident exists with the given DLP incident ID set.
 The search is performed on the `sdlp_incident_id` Resilient Custom Field.
 This extra filter comes with a performance cost and should be disabled unless needed.

+#### A note on the SOAP client and airgapped envionments.
+When setting up the client which will make the SOAP requests to DLP, requests are made to gather the defined namespaces in the WSDL file provided.
+One of the needed namespaces is [www.xmlmime.com/2005/](www.xmlmime.com/2005) which requires a outside network request.
+In scenarios where you have Resilient Circuits in an airgapped environment, this can be avoided by downloading the xml file located at [xmlmime](www.xmlmime.com/2005) and then saving it in the data directory of the integration.
+If this is done, the local xml file will be cached to avoid a network request.

 #### Symantec DLP Report Configuration
 The Symantec DLP incident and Reporting SOAP API requires that the polled incidents be a part of a DLP Saved Report and this Saved Report ID is specified in the app.config.